quintusdias/glymur/docs/source/introduction.rst

 version is strongly recommended.
 For more information about OpenJPEG, please consult http://www.openjpeg.org.

-If you use MacPorts on the mac or if you have a sufficiently recent version of Linux, your package manager should already provide you with a version of OpenJPEG 1.X with which glymur can already use for read-only purposes.
+If you use MacPorts or if you have a sufficiently recent version of Linux, your package manager should already provide you with a version of OpenJPEG 1.X which glymur can already use.
 If your platform is windows, I suggest using the windows installers provided to you by the OpenJPEG folks at https://code.google.com/p/openjpeg/downloads/list .

 Glymur Installation